-5. Marcy from Atlanta shared that her father would save a few soap shards to use in his workshop.
-He would rub the soap on the threads of screws to help them go into wood easier.
+4. Marcy from Atlanta shared that her father would save a few soap shards to use in his workshop.
+He would rub the soap on the threads of screws to help them go into the wood easier.

-6. Steve from Chicago said that his grandmother used a small bar of soap to mark the hem on pants or dresses before sewing them.
+5. Steve from Chicago said that his grandmother used a leftover small piece of ivory soap to mark the hem on pants or dresses before sewing them.

 If you’ve got any other ideas for what to do with left-over soap, send us a note or email so we can share it with everyone else.